 The default build for the Java worker sets up a project that should get you started quickly, lets you customize the build, and is upgradeable between SpatialOS versions.
 However, if you need to customize it further, you can turn off the automatic build script generation.

-After setting up a project (see Using the Java worker SDK) and
+After setting up a project (see Setting up a Java worker) and

 spatial worker build for the first time, your project structure should be the following: